jokkebk/JZipVIew/README.md

 SourceForge: https://sourceforge.net/p/jzipview (binary downloads)

 This software is based in part on the work of the Independent JPEG Group.
-Also libpng, SDL, and zlib libraries are used, plus MinGW for building.
+Also libpng, SDL2, and zlib libraries are used, plus MinGW for building.
 All these libraries are needed when compiling from source.
 Edit the makefile appropriately to suit your local configuration and just type "make".